lanl/MF-LBM/README.md

   * [`distributed_phi_to_vtk_conversion`](postprocessing/exteme_large_sim_parallel_IO/distributed_phi_to_vtk_conversion): for extremely large simulation only, converting distributed phase field data to vtk file for visualization
   * [`distributed_full_flow_field_process`](postprocessing/exteme_large_sim_parallel_IO/distributed_full_flow_field_process): for extremely large simulation only, converting distributed full flow field data for further analysis
 ### Technical details of the main simulation code
-Modern manycore processors/coprocessors, such as GPUs and Intel Xeon Phi processors, are developing rapidly and greatly boost computing power.
+Modern manycore processors/coprocessors, such as GPUs, are developing rapidly and greatly boost computing power.
 These processors not only provide much higher FLOPS (floating-point operations per second) but also much higher memory bandwidth compared with traditional CPU.
 One of the most attractive features of the lattice Boltzmann method (LBM) is that it is explicit in time, has nearest neighbor communication, and the computational effort is in the collision step, which is localized at a grid node.
 For these reasons, the LBM is well suited for manycore processors which require a higher degree of explicit parallelism.
 The data movement in the LBM is much more intensive than for traditional CFD considering that the D3Q19 lattice model has 19 lattice velocities.
 Given the current state of computational hardware, in particular the relative speed and capacity of processors and memory, the LBM is a memory-bandwidth-bound numerical method.
-The high memory bandwidth provided by GPUs or Intel Xeon Phi processors greatly benefits the LBM.
+The high memory bandwidth provided by GPUs greatly benefits the LBM.

 The code is written on Fortran 90 and employs MPI-OpenACC/OpenMP hybrid programing model.
 The main reason that we chose OpenACC/OpenMP (directive-based parallel programming models) over CUDA is that we want to keep the code portable across different computing platforms so that we are not limited by the NVIDIA GPU solution.
 As GPU and Intel Xeon Phi processor (and even latest CPU from Intel with AVX512 instructions) rely heavily on SIMT/SIMD, the optimization strategy for these manycore processors/coprocessors are similar, which enables us to achieve reasonable performance across different platforms:
 * The AA pattern streaming method is employed to significantly reduce memory access and memory consumption.